xcp-ng/win-xenbus/BUILD.md

 The package should support building with the following EWDKs:

+- EWDK for Windows 10, version 1903 with Visual Studio Build Tools 16.0
 - EWDK for Windows 10, version 1809 with Visual Studio Build Tools 15.8.9

 Once you have downloaded the ISO, open it and you should see a file called: